babakfp/babakfp.ir/src/content/docs/tailwindcss-addons/index.md

 ---
-title: TailwindCSS Addons
+title: Tailwind CSS Addons
 ---

-A TailwindCSS plugin that adds extra utilities and more.
+A Tailwind CSS plugin that adds extra utilities and more.

 ## Install